Birds report finds losses in all habitats, except wetlands

 Successful wetland initiatives such as the North American Waterfowl Management Plan, Federal Duck Stamp Program, grants from the North American Wetlands Conservation Act, and regional Joint Ventures partnerships provide frameworks that could be adapted to help conservation of other habitats.

-This story appears aa part of a content sharing agreement with the Cornell Chronicle
+This story appears as part of a content sharing agreement with the Cornell Chronicle

 (0) comments